mcagov/droits/scripts/README.md

-Certainly!
-Below is the enhanced version of the README with additional information about each script:

----

 # Migration Script README

 This script is designed to facilitate the migration of data from a Microsoft PowerApps environment to a .NET Core application.
 It pulls data from specified endpoints in the PowerApps environment and pushes it to corresponding endpoints in the .NET Core application.